d4rks1d33/Gemini-Flipper/README.md

 ## TO DO

---> Rewrite the ESP32 firmware (currently work for flashing using ESP-TOOLS only with the ESP32-wroom-32 devkit v1 model <-- for other ESP32 models the firmware works flashing it using arduino IDE) I need to rewrite the firmware to make it work with all the ESP32 models using ESP-TOOLS
+- [ ] Rewrite the ESP32 firmware (currently work for flashing using ESP-TOOLS only with the ESP32-wroom-32 devkit v1 model <-- for other ESP32 models the firmware works flashing it using arduino IDE) I need to rewrite the firmware to make it work with all the ESP32 models using ESP-TOOLS

---> ~~improve the handling of how the APs are saved, currently it saves them but rewrites the previous one~~ Fixed
+- [x] improve the handling of how the APs are saved, currently it saves them but rewrites the previous one

---> ~~improve the handling of how the saved APs are sent to the esp32 to avoid re-entering the SSID and password (Improving the previous point this should solve itself)~~ Fixed
+- [x] improve the handling of how the saved APs are sent to the esp32 to avoid re-entering the SSID and password (Improving the previous point this should solve itself)

---> ~~load the firmware binary for the esp32 (nothing to do here just load the binary)~~
+- [x] load the firmware binary for the esp32 (nothing to do here just load the binary)

 ## Screenshots